101 Marietta Street

 101 Marietta Street, formerly Centennial Tower, is a 140 m, 36-story skyscraper in downtown Atlanta, Georgia.
 The building was completed in 1975 and renovated in 1998, resulting in a name change, new facade, and chevrons added to the building which increased its original 136 m height by 4 m.
 The property is considered a class "A" office building consisting of 600,000 square feet.

 The U.S. Census Bureau has its Atlanta regional office in Centennial Tower.

-Centennial Tower can also be seen in S1E1 of the hit T.V. show The Walking Dead, when Rick sees the reflection of a helicopter passing the tank.